Wollemi National Park

-The Wollemi National Park (/ˈwɒləmaɪ/) is a protected national park and wilderness area that is located in the northern Blue Mountains and Lower Hunter regions of New South Wales, in eastern Australia.
+The Wollemi National Park (/ˈwɒləmaɪ/) is a protected national park and wilderness area that is located in the Central West and Hunter region of New South Wales, in eastern Australia.
 The 501703 ha park, the second largest national park in New South Wales, contains the 361113 ha Wollemi Wilderness – the largest such wilderness area in Australia – and is situated approximately 130 km northwest of Sydney.

 The Wollemi National Park is one of the eight protected areas that, in 2000, was inscribed to form part of the UNESCO World Heritage–listed Greater Blue Mountains Area.
 The Wollemi National Park is the most north–westerly of the eight protected areas within the World Heritage Site.
 The national park forms part of the Great Dividing Range.

-The only known living wild specimens of the Wollemi Pine (Wollemia nobilis) were discovered in 1994.
+Due to the park's ruggedness, much of it is undiscovered by humans and the many canyons have yet to be explored.
+The only known living wild specimens of the Wollemi pine (Wollemia nobilis) were discovered in 1994.
 Special efforts were made to protect the trees when the 2019-20 Australian bushfires burned through the park.